thimslugga/centos-10-bootc/README.md

 Calcite is an AlmaLinux bootc-based system with GNOME.
 It is designed for AlmaLinux and others to easily extend it or even just rebrand it.

 > [!IMPORTANT]
 > If you have a Calcite installation or derived image from before December 22nd, 2024, please change the source to `ghcr.io/calciteauthors/calcite/9` as soon as possible.
+For example, run:
+> ```bash
+> bootc switch ghcr.io/calciteauthors/calcite/9
+> ```

 > [!WARNING]
 > Setting up an internet connection is mandatory, otherwise installation will fail.
 If you can't set up an internet connection, do not install this software.